solidi/writing/49-short-circuiting-fantastical-debugging.md

 While the nightlight saw its end in the bin, I suspiciously blamed the system in error.
 While an established system is not often blameless, the focus should be on its added appendages.
 Looking into the core system is rarely necessary.

 I've worked with these *splice boxes* in the past, both certified and not.
 In the end, the most straightforward source is to blame.
-It's probably a **configuration problem**, with force recently being applied to it.
+It's probably a **configuration problem**, with force applied to it.

 ## Social Post